DanC2001/MTRX2700_MajorProject/README.md

 ## LEDs
-      Location: Demo > LED.h

       High Level Code Information:
-            * The functions for the timer module can be found in LED.c and main.c
+            * The functions for the timer module can be found in LED.c
             * This module takes the index within the distance matrix of the minimum distance value from the LIDAR as an input
             * The index is used to determine if the obstacle is on the left or the right of the sensor
             * The 4, 7-seg LEDs will display a message (LEFT or RIGT) telling the user where to turn to avoid the obstacle
             * If the object is directly in front of the person, LEFT will be displayed (in conjunction with Australian social norms)
                   * This can be changed for use in other countries to display RIGT by changing lines xxxx
-            * After exiting the module, an L or R will remain displayed on the first LED until the next full scan is complete
+            * After exiting the module, an L or R will remain displayed on the first LED until the next full scan is complete Limitations
-            * INPUTS:
-                  * Location of the nearest object (line 88, LED.c)
-            * OUTPUTS:
-                  * LEFT or RIGHT on the LEDs to indicate where the user should move (hardware) Limitations
             * Only 4 7-seg LEDs are available (hence having to display "rigt" instead of "right")
             * Only 1 LED can remain on while the servos and LIDAR continue to scan Testing
             * Basic functionality easily tested using visual appearance
-            * Tested that the indicated direction was correct by moving an object horizontally across the field of view of the lidar while in operation and
-              confirmed that the recommended direction changed
+            * Tested that the indicated direction was correct by moving an object horizontally across the field of view of the lidar while in operation and                       confirmed that the recommended direction changed